nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 them up.

 Roughly speaking, one running program is a process (you can see them with `ps` or `top` command in terminal),

-and a process can have subordinate processes.
+And a process can have subordinate processes.

 Threads are light-weight version of processes and they live inside processes (try `ps -T` and `top -H` and look for rows with the same PIDs).
-One big difference is that processes don't share memories while threads of the same process do.
+One big difference is that processes don't share memories whereas threads of the same process do.
 One needs to be careful about multithreading since different threads could write to the same memory address.

 - CPU-bound:
 - IO-bound:

 This waiting due to data reading/writing is called IO blocks.